Ab369/qr-code-component/README.md

 - Live Site URL: (https://your-live-site-url.com)

 ## My process
-  1.Firstly I made the complete HTML structure.
+  1. Firstly I made the complete HTML structure.
-  2.Then I added the CSS in the <style> tag.
+  2. Then I added the CSS in the <style> tag.
-  3.At last I set the font-size,colors,etc. as provided for the project.
+  3. At last I set the font-size,colors,etc. as provided for the project.

 ### Built with
 - Semantic HTML5 markup